Agha Mohammad Khan Qajar: Death

 Agha Mohammad's successful reign was short-lived, as he was assassinated in 1797 in his tent in the city of Shusha, the capital of the Karabakh Khanate, three days after he had taken the city, and less than three years after he had taken power.
 According to Hasan-e Fasa'i's' Farsnama-ye Naseri, during Agha Mohammad's stay in Shusha, one night a quarrel arose between a Georgian servant named Sadegh Gorji and the valet Khodadad Esfahani.
 They raised their voices to such a pitch that the shah became angry and ordered both to be executed.
 Sadeq Khan Shaqaqi, a prominent emir, interceded on their behalf, but was not listened to.

 The shah, however, ordered their execution to be postponed until Saturday, as this happened to be the evening of Friday (the Islamic holy day), and ordered them back to their duties in the royal pavilion, unfettered and unchained, awaiting their execution the next day.
 From experience, however, they knew that the shah would keep to what he had ordered, and, having no hope, they turned to boldness.
 When the shah was sleeping, they were joined by the valet Abbas Mazandarani, who was in the plot with them, and the three invaded the royal pavilion and with dagger and knife murdered the shah.

 His nephew, crowned as Fath-Ali Shah Qajar, succeeded him.

-Personality and appearance
+Personality, appearance, and evaluation

-Agha Mohammad Khan's castration at the age of six had left him permanently damaged, both physically and mentally.
-His body was sick and weak.
+Agha Mohammad Khan's castration at the age of six left him permanently damaged, both physically and mentally.
+His body was sick and weak, although he attempted to hide his frailty.
 He had epilepsy and fell unconscious for three days in 1790/91 due to a stroke.
-Regardless, he was a determined figure and attempted to hide his frailty.
 Due to his small stature, he could be mistaken for a young boy from a far enough distance.
 This seemingly annoyed him to a great extent, especially if a person kept looking at him.
+He also had a high-pitched voice and deep facial wrinkles.
 He was interested in hunting and literature.
-During the night when Agha Mohammad Khan was on his bed, the Shahnameh would be read aloud to him.
+He would have the Shahnameh read aloud to him while in bed.